Securing Secure Aggregation: Mitigating Multi-Round Privacy Leakage in Federated Learning: Multi-round Privacy Analysis of the Conventional Random User Selection Strategies

 \subsection{Experimental Results}

-We now empirically evaluate the error in approximating the individual models of the users (via least-squares error estimation), and show that the server can approximate individual models of all users with very small error.
-To do so, we implement a reconstruction algorithm utilizing the least-squares method, and measure the $L_2$ distance between the original model and reconstructed model.
+We now empirically evaluate the error in approximating the individual gradients of the users (via least-squares error estimation), and show that the server can approximate individual gradients of all users with a very small error when $K$-uniform random selection is used.
+To do so, we implement a reconstruction algorithm utilizing the least-squares method, and measure the $L_2$ distance between the true gradients and reconstructed gradients.
+We consider a FL setting with $N=40$ users, where the server aims to choose $K=8$ users at every round, to train the LeNet in \cite{lecun1999object} on the CIFAR-10 dataset with Non-IID setting, which is the same as the setting in Appendix \ref{app:exp_mnist}.